michaelstiefel/Capstone_ECB_Tweets/README.md

 Two data sources are used for the web app:

-- A dataset of tweets that extracted tweets mentioning the European Central Bank from Twitter and that is stored in a AWS S3 Bucket
+- A dataset of tweets from 2021 mentioning the European Central Bank or the acronym ECB on Twitter.
+The dataset is stored in an AWS S3 Bucket
 - A dataset of ECB policy events scraped from the ECB website

 ## Files